 While this sounds like a dream come true for many consumers, questions remain.
 Among them is possibly the most important: Are solar-powered vehicles possible?
 Let’s look at some of the advantages of solar power — as well as the obstacles that must be overcome.

 Although the promise of solar power is compelling, there are many limitations to the design aspects of a solar car.
-Despite being called “the car of the future,” solar vehicles have many characteristics to resolve before they can become part of the mainstream automotive industry.
+Despite being called “the car of the future,” solar vehicles have many characteristics to resolve before becoming part of the mainstream automotive industry.

-Perhaps the greatest obstacle to overcome is the power of the solar panels.
+Power: Perhaps the greatest obstacle to overcome is the power of solar panels.
 Competitive solar cars (built for one driver) are incredibly lightweight and covered with solar panels.
 This allows them to travel a good distance before needing to recharge.
 However, concept consumer cars will need to be built for more than one rider.
-On these vehicles currently, a charge from 8 hours of good sunlight will power a car for only 15-20 miles.
+On these vehicles currently, a charge from eight hours of good sunlight will power a car for only 15 to 20 miles.
 This is simply not good enough for the modern consumer.
 When electric-gas hybrids promise hundreds of miles worth of driving distance, solar vehicles cannot compete.

 Solar Cars Today